|

 PILOT. |

-| After UPT everyone headed for
+After UPT everyone headed for

-Stead AFB at Reno, NV for "Survival Training".
+Stead AFB at Reno, NV, for "Survival Training".
 This was three

 weeks of fun and great food.
 Actually it really was interesting.
 We learned what to do if we had to get out of an airplane over "enemy territory".
 This included a ten days of "academics", including learning how to disable a man with ones hands.
 During that time we also made backpacks and clothing out of parachutes.
 Then a week in the mountains in teams of 14, traveling 6 to 10 miles a day to meet "partisans".
 And then three days as as a team of two traveling 11 miles over two nights with no lights of any kind.
-And the last three days was in a simulated prisoner of war camp. |
+And the last three days was in a simulated prisoner of war camp.

 |

-| After survival training, a break for the Orono High School class of 1959 reunion, and a drive from Texas to Shaw AFB, SC for the real Air Force and the RF-4C | |
+Jan 1965 | After survival training, a break for the Orono High School class of 1959 reunion, and a drive from Texas to Shaw AFB, SC for the real Air Force and the RF-4C. |

-| Since the RF-4C was a brand new airplane, we had to learn how to fly it. |
+Since the RF-4C was a brand new airplane, we had to learn how to fly it.
+And that meant learning to operate the forward looking radar for navigating to targets were were to photograph. | |